How to Prevent Condensation in Shipping Containers

 Why is condensation in shipping containers a problem?

 Whether you need to think seriously about condensation prevention depends mostly upon what you are storing inside you shipping container.
 If it's household furniture, fabrics, soft furnishings, textiles, electrical goods, paper or card they will be particularly susceptible to retaining moisture from damp conditions and will eventually be damaged by mould and mildew.
-No one wants to open up their container to the smell and sight of damp and soggy cardboard boxes!
+No one wants to open up their container to the sight and smell of damp cardboard boxes with soggy bottoms!

 Budget solutions to managing condensation